Skip to main content

 4. If drain fails or times out, leave the node marked and retry on the next cycle.

-The cluster will never drain so many nodes at once that it leaves zero workers.
-If a scale-down would remove the last remaining worker, that node is exempted until at least one other worker exists.
+The cluster will never drain so many nodes at once that zero workers remain.
+If a scale-down would remove the last worker, that node is exempted until at least one other worker exists.

 Min size is a hard floor